 Try Something Different

-Your nightstand doesn’t need to be proper nightstand.
+Your nightstand doesn’t need to be a proper nightstand.
 Get creative and use an unconventional piece to park all your pre-bed items.
 Vintage trunks, for example, make wonderful bedside tables and also provide storage of out-of-season clothing.
 Another out-of-the-box idea is to hang floating shelves on either side of the bed and use those as your “nightstand.”

 The possibilities are endless for bedside tables.
 If you would like some advice on picking out just the right ones for your bedroom, contact the designers at Gary Riggs Home.